Afghans head to polls again in final test as Taliban threats loom

 Abdullah is partly Pashtun but is identified more with the ethnic Tajik minority.

-A more recent survey by Glevum Associates indicates that Ghani may have overtaken Abdullah, predicting 49:42 in Ghani's favour.
+A more recent survey by Glevum Associates indicates that Ghani may have overtaken Abdullah, predicting 49:42 in Ghani's favor.

 (Additional reporting by Hamid Shalizi and Mirwais Harooni; Editing by Maria Golovnina and Robert Birsel)